HarryLin46/VideoClipper/README.md

 ### Step 3.
 Load and export clips in the GUI

-Before opening the GUI, make sure the video file and its `.marks` file are located in the same folder.
+Before opening the GUI, make sure the video file is located in the same folder as its `.marks` file (if available).

 Run: